Ephor: Legal power

 The ephors held numerous duties in legislative, judicial, financial, and executive matters.
-Following Lycurgus's "Asteropus" in 620 BCE (increase in the power of the ephorate), the ephors became the ambassadors of Sparta.
+Following Lycurgus's "Asteropus" in 620 BC (increase in the power of the ephorate), the ephors became the ambassadors of Sparta.
 They handled all matters associated with foreign relations, including the creation of treaties with foreign powers and meeting with emissaries to discuss foreign politics.
 They held power within Sparta by also acting as the Presidents of the assembly and the justices of the supreme civil court as well as controlling army composition.
 The ephors needed a majority vote to make decisions binding and minority or dissenting decisions were not accepted by the assembly.

 According to Plutarch, every autumn at the crypteia, the ephors would pro forma declare war on the helot population so that any Spartan citizen could kill a helot without fear of blood guilt.
 This was done to keep the large helot population in check.
 Plutarch also stated that every eight years the ephors would watch the skies on a moonless night.
 If shooting stars occurred, it was up to the ephors to decide whether one or both of the kings had transgressed in his dealings with the gods.
 A transgression could include any behavior that dishonored the Greek pantheon.
 Unless the oracle from Delphi or Olympia stated otherwise, the ephors had the ability to depose the offending king or kings.
 Plutarch also stated that the ephors tried cases involving contracts among citizens.
 He further reported that each ephor specialized in a different type of disputed contract.